Top 10 Health Benefits of Prawns You Need to Know

 1. Improves Eye Health

-The studies suggest that there are vital elements present in prawns and shrimp, called Astaxanthin and vitamin A, that support your eye vision and may protect you from developing age-related macular degeneration.
+The studies suggest that there are vital elements present in prawns, called Astaxanthin and vitamin A, that support your eye vision and may protect you from developing age-related macular degeneration.

-If you are aiming for long-term eye health, prawns or shrimp may be a beneficial option.
+If you are aiming for long-term eye health, prawns may be a beneficial option.

 1. Supports Thyroid Function

-The presence of trace minerals like iodine and selenium in prawns and shrimp may help regulate your thyroid hormone.
+The presence of trace minerals like iodine and selenium in prawns may help regulate your thyroid hormone.

 As a result, it may also improve your metabolism, growth, and energy levels.